qlyoung/MumbleEchoSpatializer/README.md

 Contributing
 ------------
 Patches are welcome.
-Please use the following guideliens:
+Please use the following guidelines:
 - Patches should use the line endings and style of the changed file
 - Contributions must be public-domain, as specified in the [Unlicense](https://unlicense.org)